 Millets must be soaked for a minimum of 6 hrs to make the grains more digestible.

-Is wet grinder better than mixer grinder?
+Is wet grinder better than a mixer grinder?

 Some people recommend grinding in a wet stone grinder for best results, but for me, a mixer grinder (an electric blender) does an equally good job.
 I’ve been using it for almost a decade and it gives me good results every time.
 I personally prefer the mixer grinder due to ease of use, cleaning and the best part is it requires less space for storage than the wet stone grinder.